 Virtual Field Trips: Adults

 Let the Maryland Center for History and Culture bring its museum and library to you.
-MCHC educators present live, 60-minute programs via videoconference on topics ranging from Maryland’s formation as a colony, to its role in major wars and social movements, to the notable historical figures who called Maryland home.
+MCHC educators present live, 60-minute programs to groups of 10 or more via videoconference.
+Topics range from Maryland’s formation as a colony, to its role in major wars and social movements, to the notable historical figures who called Maryland home.

 Participants explore original historical evidence from the MCHC collection, including documents, images, artifacts, and audio/visual clips.
 Questions and conversation with the museum educator and among the field trip attendees is encouraged.